2023 Best Film, Video & Photographic Arts Bachelor's Degree Schools in the Rocky Mountains Region

 Film majors at U of U take out an average of $24,169 in student loans while working on their Bachelor's Degree.

-Out of the 10 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Idaho landed the # 3 spot on the list.
-Located in the town of Moscow, U of I is a public school with a large student population.
+A rank of #3 on this year’s list means University of Idaho is a great place for film, video and photographic arts students working on their bachelor’s degree.
+Located in the distant town of Moscow, U of I is a public college with a fairly large student population.

 Read full report on Film, Video & Photographic Arts at University of Idaho

-You’ll be in good company if you decide to attend University of Colorado Boulder.
-It ranked #4 on our 2023 Best Film, Video & Photographic Arts Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the medium-sized city of Boulder, CU - Boulder is a public school with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Colorado Boulder.
+The school came in at #4 on this year’s Best Film, Video & Photographic Arts Bachelor’s Degree Schools in the Rocky Mountains Region list.
+Located in the city of Boulder, CU - Boulder is a public school with a very large student population.

 With a ranking of #6, University of Denver did quite well on this year’s best schools for film, video and photographic arts students working on their bachelor’s degree.
-Located in the city of Denver, DU is a private not-for-profit school with a fairly large student population.
+Located in the large city of Denver, DU is a private not-for-profit college with a large student population.

-Full Film, Video & Photographic Arts at Weber State University Report
+Full Film, Video & Photographic Arts at University of Denver Report

-Utah Valley University did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the city of Orem, UVU is a public college with a very large student population.
+The University of Montana did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the city of Missoula, UM is a public college with a fairly large student population.

 Explore the best film, video and photographic arts schools for a specific state in the Rocky Mountains region.